 The following goals are included in the SBCCD Enrollment Management Plan:

-- Goal 1: Provide the data and information SBCCD and colleges need to inform enrollment management decision-making. - Goal 2: Develop recommendations to support the achievement of SBCCD and colleges' enrollment management goals.
+- Goal 1: Provide the data and information SBCCD and Colleges need to inform enrollment management decision-making. - Goal 2: Develop recommendations to support the achievement of SBCCD and the Colleges' enrollment management goals.